 If you can’t remember what color your countertops are, you’re not alone.
 From backpacks to boxes and everything in between, my counter is a magnet for all clutter.
-Here are some awesome tips for clearing them and most importantly, keeping them clear!
+Here are some awesome tips for clearing counter clutter and most importantly, keeping them clear!

 1. Assess your space